doroudgar-lab/doroudgarlab-web/content/home/jobs.md

 #  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-We are looking for a Postdoctoral Research Associate, Master's and PhD students.
+We are looking for a Postdoctoral Research Associate, Master's, and PhD students.

 <!-- We are looking for a Postdoctoral Research Associate, Master's and PhD students, and a Research Associate.